statwangz/MacSGP-tutorial/docs/source/analysis/mouse_brain/index.rst

 ==========================================================
-Visium adult mouse brain datasets containing 2 biological replicates
+Visium adult mouse brain datasets containing two biological replicates
 ==========================================================

 The adult mouse brain dataset profiled by 10x Visium :cite:p:`you2024systematic` is available at